-We will use discord to collaborate and communicate in the course, as well as to hold office hours.
+We will use discord to collaborate and communicate in the course.
 You should log into discord while doing your daily tasks to chat with others working on them too.
 During the first week or two of class we will do some get-to-know each other activities that will allow for students to meet classmates.
-After that, we will divide the class into semester-long “study pods” which will serve as an additional classroom support system.
+After that, we willhave the opportunity to form “study pods” which will serve as an additional classroom support system.
 These are not graded in any way, nor is participation mandatory.
 But doing daily posts in a group can be highly beneficial.

 The bottom line: